 BIO || REPERTOIRE

 Darian Anderson Worrell is an American operatic baritone.
 He has performed extensively in the Americas and Europe, including the stages of the Alice Tully Hall and the Carnegie Hall in New York City and Universität Mozarteum in Salzburg, Austria.
+In 2019 he became a winner of the Harlem Opera Vocal Competition.

 Mr. Worrell hails from Speightstown, Barbados.
 At the age of eleven he relocated to Boston, Massachusetts.
 While a student at the Walnut Hill School for the Arts he made his Alice Tully Hall debut in New York under John Page and later his Carnegie Hall debut under conductor Benjamin Zander.
 Further studies lead him to the New England Conservatory and Longy School of Music.
 He completed his undergraduate studies in vocal performance at Lehman College, Bronx, New York under the tutelage of Osceola Davis-Smith and Dr. Diana Mittler-Battipaglia.